goodrobots/devFrame/docs/_docs/01-start.md

 ### Logistics Requirements
 - Do you already have stuff?
 Reduce, reuse, recycle.
 - What kind of stuff can you get easily?
 Some parts easier to source in some areas.
-- How big can it be?
-Max size, safety, regulations.
 - Do you need to ship it?
 Max size, battery size
 - How will you ship or transport or store it?
 Max size, case size, trunk/boot size
 - How will you charge batteries?
 Bigger batteries, bigger chargers.